Science & Research

 Scientific non-lethal SMART drumline trial06 September 2018

-The Western Australian Government has committed to conduct a scientific trial of non-lethal SMART drumlines and to deploy additional satellite-linked (VR4G) acoustic receivers in the South West.
+The Western Australian Government has committed to conduct a scientific trial of non-lethal SMART drumlines and has deployed three additional satellite-linked (VR4G) acoustic receivers in the South West.

-The trial is expected to run for at least 12 months, commencing as soon as possible.
+The trial commenced on 21 February 2019 and is expected to run for 15 months.
 The intent of the trial is not to kill sharks, but to catch, tag, relocate and release white sharks one kilometre from shore.

 Weather permitting, SMART drumlines will be deployed and retrieved each day, during day light hours.
-The drumlines will be continuously monitored while in the water and positioned to allow vessels to attend within 30 minutes of an alert being triggered.
+The drumlines will be continuously monitored while in the water and positioned to allow a vessel to attend within 30 minutes of an alert being received.

 Where possible, the Gracetown trial will be consistent with that conducted in New South Wales, to allow information from the two trials to be compared.

-At the conclusion of the trial the Chief Scientist, Professor Peter Klinken AC, will undertake an independent assessment on the effectiveness of SMART drumlines in reducing shark attacks.
-The Chief Scientist’s report will assist Government in making a science-based assessment of the potential application of SMART drumlines in Western Australia.
+Twelve months into the trial the Chief Scientist, Professor Peter Klinken AC, will undertake an independent assessment on the effectiveness of SMART drumlines in reducing the risk of shark attacks.
+The Chief Scientist’s report will assist government in making a science-based assessment of the potential application of SMART drumlines in Western Australia.

 As part of the consultation process, the community was also able to review potential locations for the new satellite-linked acoustic receivers.
-Three receivers will now be deployed, two outside Cowaramup Bay and one at Lefthanders surfing spot, providing ocean users and land managers with near real-time alerts through the Shark Monitoring Network when tagged sharks are detected.
+Three new receivers have been deployed, two outside Cowaramup Bay and one at Lefthanders surfing spot, providing ocean users and land managers with near real-time alerts through the Shark Monitoring Network when tagged sharks are detected.

 Click here to visit our online mapping tool which displays the location of the non-lethal SMART drumline trial and new satellite-linked acoustic receivers.
 The map is best viewed on a desktop environment.
 If you choose to use a mobile device to review the information, don’t forget to click on the blue and white ‘i’ icon for additional information.